March-mitsuki/easy-tutorial-react/README.md

 })
 ```

-**notice**
+**Notice**

 Some UI frameworks may change the structure of the DOM tree. ( Such as ChakraUI, which adds some extra nodes to the document when changing color mode. )

 This can lead to the same XPath locating diffrent elements.

 To solve this problem, we recommend still adding some IDs to your components.
-This IDs will act similarly to "keyframes" when using XPath to search.
+This IDs will act as some "anchors", helping XPath to precisely locate your elements.

 For example, add a top-level ID to each page component:
 ```tsx